Rail transport in New South Wales: Organisation

 Since 2003, the NSW interstate, Sydney metropolitan freight, Hunter Valley coal, and country branch line networks have been run by private operators.
-Until January 2012, these networks were all operated by the Australian Rail Track Corporation, however control of the Country Regional (branch line) Network moved to John Holland Group in January 2012.
-In February 2021, Transport for NSW announced that UGL will operate and maintain the Country Regional Network (CRN) on behalf of Transport for NSW for 10 years starting from January 2022, following a competitive tender process.
+Until January 2012, these networks were all operated by the Australian Rail Track Corporation, however control of the Country Regional (branch line) Network moved to John Holland in January 2012.
+In January 2022, UGL commenced a 10 year contract to operate the Country Regional Network.